faizan47/remix-multilingual-slugs/README.md

 ## Why Use This Approach?

 - **No External Libraries**:
-  No need for third-party libraries like `react-i18next` or `next-translate` for managing translations, keeping your project lightweight and free of extra dependencies.
+  No need for third-party libraries like `react-i18next` for managing translations, keeping your project lightweight and free of extra dependencies.

 - **Multilingual Slugs**:
   URLs are translated along with the content, making them intuitive and SEO-friendly for each language.